How to Pack a Cooler like a Pro

 Consider upgrading your cooler

 Cooler insulation has improved dramatically over the past couple of years.
-If you’re using one you picked up on discount years ago, you might want to consider upgrading to a newer, better-insulated model.
+If you’re using one you picked up at a discount years ago, you might want to consider upgrading to a newer, better-insulated model.

 Properly sizing your cooler